 The HEAP project has provided a statement of significance for each area and theme and detail the condition and issues of the characteristics identified.

 The project also details forces for change affecting the historic characteristics of the landscape.

 The Historic Environment Action Plans are funded by English Heritage and are designed as a best practice exemplar for other protected areas.

 The production of the HEAPs is overseen by a dedicated steering group.

-For further information regarding the HEAPS Project, please see the dedicated Historic Landscape AONB Website.
+For further information regarding the HEAPS Project, please see the dedicated Historic Landscape National Landscape Website.